Vegas Vipers: History

-McMahon Era (2020)

-Tampa Bay (2020)
+Tampa Bay (2020, McMahon Era)

 Tampa Bay joined Seattle, Houston, Los Angeles, New York, Dallas, St. Louis and Washington, D.C. as the league's inaugural cities.
 On March 5, 2019, Marc Trestman was announced to be the head coach and general manager of the Tampa Bay XFL team for the 2020 season.
 The team name and logo were revealed on August 21, 2019, as well as the teams uniforms on December 3, 2019.

 On October 15, 2019, The Vipers announced their first player in team history, being assigned former Georgia Bulldogs Quarterback Aaron Murray.On February 9, 2020, the Vipers played their first game in team history, losing to the New York Guardians 23–3.
 They won their first game in week 4, shutting out the DC Defenders 25–0.
 The Vipers played the Los Angeles Wildcats in what would be the final game of the 2020 iteration of the XFL.

 On March 12, 2020, The XFL announced that the remainder of the 2020 XFL season had been cancelled due to the COVID-19 pandemic.
-The team finished with a 1-4 record.
+The team finished with a 1–4 record.
 On April 10, 2020, The XFL Suspended operations, with all employees, players and staff being terminated.